n8willis/opentype-shaping-documents/opentype-shaping-bengali.md

 > which specifies the usage of tabular-width numerals.

 The _Mark-placement subclass_ column indicates mark-placement
-positioning.
-Assigned codepoints marked with a
-_null_ in this column evoke no special mark-placement behavior.
+positioning for codepoints in the _Mark_ category.
+Assigned, non-mark codepoints have a_null_ in this column and evoke no special mark-placement behavior.
 Marks tagged with [Mn] in the _Unicode category_ column are categorized as non-spacing; marks tagged with [Mc] are categorized as spacing-combining.

 Some codepoints in the following table use a _Shaping class_ that differs from the codepoint's Unicode _General Category_.
 The _Shaping